 Introductory and Intermediate French courses develop students' skills in spoken and written French and acquaint them with the literature and culture of the French- speaking world.
 Advanced language study allows the student to reach the higher level of mastery in French required in more specialized study and usage.

 In the more advanced literature, film and civilization courses, students study French writing and culture in greater depth, thereby gaining considerable knowledge of and insight into France's past and present achievements in all fields of endeavor.
 Students at all levels of French are encouraged to study abroad, either in the College-sponsored program at the Institute of IES in Nantes or Paris, or in another approved program, as an inestimable enhancement to their understanding of the country, its people, and its language.
 When students choose the College-sponsored course of study in Nantes or Paris, both credits and grades are transferred and financial aid may be applied to participation in the program.

 Students specializing in French will find that their major studies, in addition to their humanistic value, afford sound preparation for graduate study and for careers in teaching or interpreting.
-A knowledge of French will also be invaluable to them in the fields of international business and government, as well as social work.
-All courses offered in the department are conducted in French.
+But a knowledge of French will also be invaluable to them in the fields of international business and government, medicine, science or technology.